 By order of the board

+DocuSigned by:

+Mark Beaudonin

 Mark T. Beaudouin

 Director and Audit and Risk Oversight Committee Chairperson

+15 February 2023

 Date

 Statement of directors' responsibilities

 The directors are responsible for preparing the directors' report and the financial statements in accordance with applicable law and regulations.